websightgmbh/typo3-ws_textmedia_bootstrap/README.md

 By default, the standalone variant will be placed in the new content element wizard as well.
 Disable this behaviour in the extension manager.

+## Version 4.0.0

+One and only version for TYPO3 9LTS.
+Works together with fluid_styled_responsive_images 9.5.x.

+## Version 3.0.0

+One and only version for TYPO3 8LTS.
+Works together with fluid_styled_responsive_images 8.7.x.

 ## Version 2.1.0

 * the extension depends on EXT:fluid_styled_responsive_images now to provide